Jaydee94/kubeseal-webgui/README.md

 helm install kubesealwebgui/kubeseal-webgui --set example_required_value="foobar"
 ```

+## Advanced Configuration

+### Optional: random secret value generator

+Since version `>=4.3.0` a random generator for secret values can be activated in the ui via a configuration parameter.
+To activate the random secret value generator set the helm parameter `ui.enableRandomStringGenerator` to `true`.

 ## Usage

 Mount the public certificate of your sealed secrets controller to `/kubeseal-webgui/cert/kubeseal-cert.pem` in the container.